KINGSABRI/packetgen-wiki/Home.md

 end

 # Capture some packets, and act on them afterward
+# will return when 10 packets will be captured
-packets = PacketGen.capture(iface: 'eth0', max: 10)   # return when 10 packets were captured
+packets = PacketGen.capture(iface: 'eth0', max: 10)

 # Use filters
 packets = PacketGen.capture(iface: 'eth0', filter: 'ip src 1.1.1.2', max: 1)